PranavBansal04/calculating-values-of-trigonometric-functions/README.md

 Hello, this is a beginner level code for anyone who is new to python.
 The program first asks for the trigonometric function to be used and then it takes input for the angle in degrees.
 Finally tha value of the trigonometric function at that angle is returned.
+These functions can further be involved in a scientific calculator application.